The Church of Jesus Christ of Latter-day Saints in Kansas

 The Church of Jesus Christ of Latter-day Saints in Kansas refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Kansas.
-The first congregation of the Church in Kansas was organized in 1895.
-It has since grown to 38,311 members in 75 congregations.
+The first congregation of the church in Kansas was organized in 1895.
+As of 2023, it has grown to 40,003 members in 75 congregations.

 Official church membership as a percentage of general population was 1.25% in 2014.
-According to the 2014 Pew Forum on Religion & Public Life survey, roughly 1% of Kansans self-identify themselves most closely with The Church of Jesus Christ of Latter-day Saints.
+According to the 2014 Pew Forum on Religion & Public Life survey, roughly 1% of Kansans self-identify themselves most closely with the LDS Church.
 The LDS Church is the 10th largest denomination in Kansas.

 History

 In 1882, missionaries arrived in Kansas and organized the Meridian Branch.

-By 1930, Church membership in Kansas was 2,060 and the first stake in Kansas was organized in June 1962.
+By 1930, church membership in Kansas was 2,060 and the first stake in Kansas was organized in June 1962.

 The Kansas City Missouri Temple, dedicated in 2012, serves 45,000 LDS Church members from 126 congregations in Kansas and Missouri.

 Stakes

-As of February 2023, there were 7 stakes with stake centers in Kansas.
+As of May 2025, there were 7 stakes centered in Kansas, with 4 others that encompass geographic parts of the state.